 Semi-Truck Mechanical Complications That Cause Wrecks

 As you can imagine, big trucks have certain issues that the average commercial vehicle will never have.
-As one of the best vehicle accident lawyer in Houston, we understand that common 18-wheeler mechanical issues include overloaded cargo, tire problems, and mechanical errors.
+As one of the best vehicle accident lawyer in West Houston, we understand that common 18-wheeler mechanical issues include overloaded cargo, tire problems, and mechanical errors.
 Tractor-trailer problems can lead to serious and fatal accidents on the road.
 Every year, there are approximately 5,000 18-wheeler accidents in the United States.
 A big truck is complex, dangerous, and challenging to operate.
 It is essential that semi-truck drivers know the more common failures that can lead to a wreck.

 Big Truck Mechanical Failure Research.
 The University of Michigan Transportation Research Institute conducted a study to investigate the relationship between accident risk and mechanical complications.
 Researchers found that almost 55% of trucks involved in wrecks had at least one mechanical error.
 Additionally, 30% of vehicles had major conditions that should have rendered those vehicles out of service.